Blann7/GTAV_OnlineSessionCleaner/README.md

 The program is not injected into the game in any way, it works independently of it.

+Only download "FOR USE" folder, and you can clean session in GTAV Online to protect your farming :)

+Detailed instructions for use:
 1) Launch the game.
 2) Launch the application.
 3) Press the Clean button and wait (7-10 seconds)